catalyst-cooperative/open-energy-data-for-all/episodes/downloading-files-programmatically.md

 :::::::: objectives

-* request data from a REST API using `requests`
-* authenticate to a REST API using HTTP basic auth, bearer tokens, etc.
-* explore directories in AWS cloud buckets
+* Explore directories in AWS cloud buckets
-* download data from AWS using pandas
+* Download data from AWS using pandas
+* Request data from a REST API that requires authentication

 ::::::::